anandaashish74711/SkyDrop/README.md

-# SkyDrop - image Uploader App
+# SkyDrop - File Sharing App

 skyDrop is a simple yet powerful file uploader application built using the MERN stack, allowing users to securely register, log in, and upload images that are stored in the cloud.